SimoneDutto/LaTazza/templates/DesignDocumentTemplate.md

 | getBalance() | returns total balance |
 | reset() | clears all data structures and restores initial status of the application |

+**DataBase**

+There is a 1-1 correspondance between the functions in DataImpl and in Database.

 # Verification traceability matrix